Awards and Honors

 The Martin Luther King section also has a link to a list of 200 scholarships, and the Amanda V. Houston section has a link to a separate scholarship and funding page.
 Both of these lists include minority fellowships, but they also include many fellowship opportunities that are available to everyone.

-Student Leadership Awards: The Student Programs Office (SPO) offers yearly awards recognizing the contributions of students to the co-curricular life of the University, students' growth in leadership roles, and students' creative involvement in campus life, as well as their faculty advisors.
+Student Leadership Awards: The Office of Student Involvement (OSI) offers yearly awards recognizing the contributions of students to the co-curricular life of the University, students' growth in leadership roles, and students' creative involvement in campus life, as well as their faculty advisors.
 Nominations can be submitted by students, organizations, or faculty.
-To see a list of Student Leadership Awards and nominate someone for an award visit the SPO Awards web site.
+To see a list of Student Leadership Awards and nominate someone for an award visit the OSI Awards web site.

 If you’ve got a great academic record, consider the Scholar of the College award.